The Man Who Loved Cat Dancing (film): Development

 Film rights were sold, before the novel had been published, for $50,000.
 Eleanor Perry had read the novel in galleys and loved it.
 She took the novel to producer Martin Poll, who bought it and they agreed to produce together with Perry writing the script.

 Perry had recently split from her husband Frank, personally and professionally.
 In early 1972, she said the film would contain "very little of the murderous violence we've seen in Westerns lately."
 Perry described the film as "the first woman's-lib Western."

 Perry admitted the novel was "female fantasizing.
 But what else was Wuthering Heights?"

-Poll set up the film at MGM, where Dan Melnick was head of production.
-The movie was that studio's biggest-budgeted film of the year.
+Poll produced the film at Metro-Goldwyn-Mayer, where Dan Melnick was head of production.
+The movie was MGM's biggest-budgeted film of the year.
 Melnick tried to get Steve McQueen and Ali MacGraw to play the leads, but was unsuccessful.
 Perry said the film "cried out for Hepburn and Bogart, but we settled on Burt Reynolds."

 Burt Reynolds was signed in November 1972.
 Reynolds said he did the movie "because I loved the book.
 I'd never done a love story, either."

 The filmmakers wanted Jane Fonda for the female lead and Candice Bergen was discussed.
 Anthony Harvey was pursued to direct.
 Carol Lynley said the female lead in the film was one of the two roles in Hollywood "every actress wants to do", the other being Daisy in The Great Gatsby.

 In January 1973, Richard Sarafian signed to direct.
 The same month, Sarah Miles was cast in the female lead.

 Perry says Poll sidelined her during pre-production and would continue to do so through production.
 "I never had one approval.
 I never knew what was happening."
 Poll claimed that his contract with Perry gave her no approvals, and that she was often not available for consultation during pre-production.